woile/woile.github.io/posts/helm-3-crafting-a-chart.md

 [github issue][tag_or_appVersion]
 - If you use `appVersion` you can use `helm history <release_name>` to get info on the versions per revision.
+- You can re-use the same chart to deploy multiple django/rails applications, [seems like a common practice][reusing-chart]

 ### Chart customization